wboayue/umbra/README.md

 The solution consists of three components:

-- **EventStream**: Reads from stdin and generates a stream of events for each time step until there is no pending actuation.
-Events always contain a time step and may contain an actuation or cancel command.
+- **EventStream**: Reads commands from stdin and produces a continuous stream of time-stepped events.
+It generates synthetic time ticks to fill gaps between commands and continues generating events until all scheduled actuations have fired.

-- **Scheduler**: Processes actuation and cancel commands and fires actuations for the given time step.
+- **Scheduler**: Maintains at most one pending actuation at a time.
+Processes schedule and cancel commands, automatically canceling any existing actuation when a new one is scheduled, and fires actuations when their scheduled time arrives.

-- **Main control loop**: Ties everything together by instantiating the EventStream and Scheduler, pulling events from the stream, and forwarding them to the Scheduler.
+- **Main loop**: Pulls events from the EventStream and forwards them to the Scheduler for processing.